 - Real Property Law – including foreclosure proceedings and real estate purchase/sale

-- Criminal misdemeanors, traffic tickets, license suspensions and ordinance violations
+- Criminal – felonies and misdemeanors, traffic tickets, license suspensions and ordinance violations

-- Immigration Law – including visas, residency, naturalization and asylum
+- Immigration Law – including visas, residency, naturalization, family-based applications, deportation, and asylum

 The Juvenile Justice Initiative (JJI) is a non-profit, statewide coalition of state and local organizations, advocacy groups, legal educators, practitioners, community service providers, and child advocates supported by private donations from foundations and individuals/entities.

 JJI’s mission is to transform the juvenile justice system in Illinois by reducing reliance on confinement, enhancing fairness for all youth, and developing an adequate range of community-based resources.